 DAVE EDMUNDS (1944-)

 Like so many of that first wave of teenagers exasperated and bored by the monochrome conformity of post-war Cardiff, Dave Edmunds looked for his freedom in the intoxicating American dream.
-Chuck Berry, Elvis (1935-1977) and Buddy Holly (1936-1959) inspired the Teddy Boy from Orbit Street to teach himself guitar.
+Chuck Berry (1926-2017), Elvis Presley (1935-1977) and Buddy Holly (1936-1959) inspired the Teddy Boy from Orbit Street to teach himself guitar.
 He paid his dues in local blues bands before a breakthrough hit in 1968 with psychedelic trio Love Sculpture: a dazzlingly dexterous seven-minute reworking of Sabre Dance by Khachaturian (1903-1978).
 Going solo, he got to Number 1 in 1970 with another cover, a gripping version of the Smiley Lewis (1913-1966) classic I Hear You Knocking.
 This was the first hit of many for the Rockfield Studios, which Edmunds was helping brothers Charles and Kingsley Ward to build deep in the Gwent countryside.
 Hanging out there in the hippy heyday, Edmunds learnt to meticulously recreate the sounds of the records he loved and became an in-demand producer.
 His gritty, stripped-down sound launched the Pub Rock movement of the early 1970s, while his ability to pastiche styles kept the hits coming, whether as a solo performer or in his collaborations with Nick Lowe for Rockpile.
 As Prog gave way to Glam gave way to Punk gave way to New Romantics, Edmunds ignored the vagaries of fashion and stayed true to himself, his cool, sharp attitude keeping rock’n’roll popular long after other 1950s tastes were dead and buried.
 His solo career eventually stalled in the 1980s so he concentrated on production, working with big mainstream names and becoming exceedingly wealthy.
-Now semi-retired, living in Los Angeles, for Dave the dream came true.
-Whenever he embarks on his increasingly infrequent tours, he makes sure he plays in Wales; most recently, in 2004, he ended his sell-out Coal Exchange gig with virtuoso performances of Cwm Rhondda, Men of Harlech and Ar Hyd y Nos.
+Settled in Los Angeles, he retired in 2017.
+His last Cardiff appearance was in 2004 when he ended a sell-out gig at the Coal Exchange with virtuoso performances of Cwm Rhondda, Men of Harlech and Ar Hyd y Nos.
 You know what they say; you can take the boy out of Cardiff…

 WILLIAM ERBERY (1604-1654)